 The pathophysiologic classification system of anemia is divided into two broad categories.
-These categories are based on the underlying cause of the decrease in red blood cells (RBCs) in the circulation.
+These categories are based on the underlying cause of the decrease in RBCs in the circulation.
 The categories are:

-- Anemia caused by decreased production of red blood cells.
+- Anemia caused by decreased production of RBCs.

-- Anemia caused by increased destruction or loss of red blood cells.
+- Anemia caused by increased destruction or loss of RBCs.